Water Level Monitoring and Measurement

 The United States Geological Survey (USGS) operates an extensive network of streamgage stations throughout the U.S. The data in this figure are from a station located on the Merced River in Yosemite National Park (USGS Site 11264500).
 Diurnal fluctuations of gage height at this site can be observed in the spring as snowpack melts during the day.

-Modern streamgaging stations often feature a water level instrument – see the How to Measure Water Level section – and a datalogger, such as the YSI H-522+ or Storm 3.
+Modern streamgaging stations often feature a water level instrument – see the How to Measure Water Level section – and a datalogger, such as the Storm 3.
 The datalogger will contain an internal radio or cellular modem to transmit data to a database like the one managed by the USGS for their National Water Dashboard.

 Gage height data can be used as the starting point for calculating discharge, although the method for doing so can vary from site to site.
 Often, a calibrated structure is already in place that controls water flow, such as a flume or weir.
 Flumes are specifically shaped structures – some are even prefabricated – that water flows through.
 A weir, sometimes called a low head dam, is often made from concrete or steel that stretches across an open channel.3 If a flume or weir is present, water level data is used to calculate discharge.